-The top five places to store your money in the Empire State.
+The top seven places to store your money in the Empire State.

 Chase: Best for ATM access

 Not only is Chase the largest bank in the US, but it’s also headquartered smack dab in New York City.
-This means you’ll be hard pressed to find a bank that has more branch locations and brand-name ATMs than this leading giant.
-For these reasons, we’ve dubbed Chase Bank best for accessibility.
+This means you’ll be hard-pressed to find a bank that has more branch locations and brand-name ATMs than this leading giant.
+For these reasons, we’ve dubbed Chase Bank best for ATM access and accessibility.

 HSBC Bank: Best for competitive interest rates

-If you’re looking for high APYs, you may be interested in the HSBC Direct accounts.
-The Direct Savings account earns a whopping 0.15% APY and Direct CDs earn up to 0.3% depending on the term.
+- Competitive APYs.
+HSBC Direct accounts have higher-than-average interest rates.
+The Direct Savings account earns 0.15% APY and Direct CDs earn up to 0.3%.

-HSBC has about 220 branches in 10 states and a handful of ATMs to boot.
-It offers around the clock customer support by live chat.
+- 24/7 customer service.
+HSBC offers round-the-clock customer support by live chat.
 Plus, you can get assistance by phone and Twitter.

 You’ll find a variety of over 20 checking, savings and CD options at M&T Bank.
 But businesses may find this institution extra appealing thanks to its tiered accounts and concise fee structures.